DistributedComponents/coqproject/README.md

 ### Report missing dependencies

-Some libraries are expected to always be installed globally, e.g.
-`ssreflect`. `coqproject.sh` supports checking for these libraries using canaries, which test to see whether a given module can be imported.
+Some libraries are expected to always be installed globally in Coq's `user-contrib` directory, e.g. `ssreflect`. `coqproject.sh` supports checking for these libraries using canaries, which test whether a given module can be imported.

 The variable `CANARIES` contains a list, conceptually grouped into pairs, where the first element of each pair is a module name, and the